Open enrollment plan benefits video series

 Narrator:

-While you’re in the app, it’s a good time to go paperless. ------------- Click the “Me icon" on the bottom menu ------------- and select “Settings” at the top. ------------- Under your account menu, choose “Communications preferences” ------------- and click the button to add your email. ------------- Agree to the terms and conditions. ------------- Now you’re set to connect with your plan.
+While you’re in the app, it’s a good time to go paperless. ------------- Click on your name at the top ------------- and tap “Settings”. ------------- Under your settings menu, choose “Required Plan Communications” ------------- and check the box to add your email. ------------- Click the save button at the bottom. ------------- Now you’re set to connect with your plan.
 Online, anytime.

 Screen visuals: